-✓ Background ✓ WaTech is currently providing enterprise support for legacy applications that will largely be replaced by the One Washington ERP transformation program. ✓ Decision Point ✓ Whether to realign the Enterprise Application support team to ensure smooth operations until One Washington project is completed while also directly supporting the One Washington program.
-Tactical Next Steps: Minimize further customization and further investment in anticipation of One Washington.
-Assess opportunity to realign resources under streamlined management structure in order in order to better align with customer objectives. ✓ Recommended Actions Strategic Next Steps: Merge this application development and support team under One Washington.
-Ultimately this could be a future investment area for WaTech (if One Washington were to come under WaTech as a critical service) otherwise WaTech should look to transfer the service to OFM to manage. ✓ Risk Associated with Inaction Allowing organizational boundaries to inhibit effective collaboration with OFM could create an unhealthy overdependence on the Strategic Partner vendor for expertise and execution capability.
+- WaTech is currently providing enterprise support for legacy applications that will largely be replaced by the One Washington ERP transformation program. - Decision Point: Whether to realign the Enterprise Application support team to ensure smooth operations until One Washington project is completed while also directly supporting the One Washington program.

+- Tactical Next Steps: Minimize further customization and further investment in anticipation of One Washington.
+Assess opportunity to realign resources under streamlined management structure in order in order to better align with customer objectives. - Strategic Next Steps: Merge this application development and support team under One Washington.
+Ultimately this could be a future investment area for WaTech (if One Washington were to come under WaTech as a critical service) otherwise WaTech should look to transfer the service to OFM to manage.

+Allowing organizational boundaries to inhibit effective collaboration with OFM could create an unhealthy overdependence on the Strategic Partner vendor for expertise and execution capability.

-Stay in close coordination with One Washington as the legacy application hosting service provider to understand future impacts to hosting service cost/revenue (e.g., future fit gap of functional requirements will clarify the functionality that will remain, project planning will clarify timelines for replacement, etc.).
-WaTech should consolidate all of the enterprise application support functions (including systems analysts, reporting, and business analysts) and move them organizationally to OFM, where they could be aligned with the One Washington transformation program.
-The readiness of OFM and/or One Washington to absorb and support the enterprise applications functions should be assessed.
-It is likely that some level of additional IT leadership and support will be required within OFM to enable success. ✓ Further Guidance and Recommendations Responsibility for providing technical infrastructure (mainframe, hosting), operations and related support services should remain with WaTech.
+- Stay in close coordination with One Washington as the legacy application hosting service provider to understand future impacts to hosting service cost/revenue (e.g., future fit gap of functional requirements will clarify the functionality that will remain, project planning will clarify timelines for replacement, etc.). - WaTech should consolidate all of the enterprise application support functions (including systems analysts, reporting, BAs) and move them organizationally to OFM, where they could be aligned with the One Washington transformation program. - The readiness of OFM and/or One Washington to absorb and support the enterprise applications functions should be assessed.
+It is likely that some level of additional IT leadership and support will be required within OFM to enable success. - Responsibility for providing technical infrastructure (mainframe, hosting), operations and related support services should remain with WaTech.